 What the hell?
 This can’t be real.
-There’s no way the wizard of hip-hop, Jay Electronica, once published a completely false and totally fake news story about Diddy signing him.
+There’s no way the wizard of hip-hop once published a completely false and totally fake news story about Diddy signing him.
 Also, what was that note about The Source dubbing Lock, Stock the next five-mic album?
 No album by that name was ever officially released, though, a song entitled "Lock, Stock, and One Smokin' Barrel," rumored to be produced by J Dilla, might exist somewhere on a hard drive.

-Making things even weirder, there’s a forum on SOHH around the same time which appears to be Jay Elec himself talking about his current situation with Bad Boy and a few of the songs off the tape.
+Making things even weirder, there’s a forum on SOHH from around the same time which appears to be Jay Elec himself talking about his current "situation" with Bad Boy and a few of the songs off the tape.
 This feels more like the desperate attempt of a rapper to get some attention than the conduct becoming of an internet mastermind.

 Part of me refused to believe this was actually Jay Electronica.
 I mean, he’s an alien sent here from another universe who has us wrapped around his finger, there’s just no way he was ever crafting fake news stories on crappy websites.
 Was somebody impersonating him?
 But who even knew he existed in 2004?
 How could he have his identity stolen before he was even a public figure?

-This is when I started to believe this was Jay Electronica himself.
-First and foremost, the name was Jay Electronica, and as stated above, nobody knew he existed back then, so it's highly doubtful that anyone would take his name.
-Next, he specifically says “my site is magnetik7.com” which, as we established above, is the very same site that led to this investigation.
+This is when I started to believe this story about Jay Electronica was true.
+First and foremost, the name attached was Jay Electronica, and as stated above, nobody knew he existed back then, so it's highly doubtful that anyone would take his name.
+Next, he specifically says “my site is magnetik7.com,” which, as we also established above, is the very same site that led to this investigation.
 The pieces are falling into place, so let’s put the whole puzzle together.
-Here's what I believe happened...

-Back in 2004, Jay Electronica created a website himself in an effort to fabricate a news story about being signed to Bad Boy in an effort to garner buzz.
+Back in 2004, Jay Electronica himself created a website in an effort to fabricate a news story about being signed to Bad Boy in an effort to garner buzz.
 Yeah, Jay Electronica was once so desperate he tried to manufacture his way to internet fame.

 If you still don’t believe my theory, I have two more damning pieces of evidence.
 First, an old interview, in which he describes both the forums and previews his fake news story plot.